Master of Arts in Economics

 - English proficiency: Proof of English proficiency for non-native or non-native-like English speakers is required.
 There are two bands of English proficiency, including Admission and Full proficiency.
 For applicants to online programs, Full proficiency is required.

-Applicants to the M.A. and M.A./J.D. programs should have taken a minimum of 2 courses in calculus (6 to 10 semester hours) and a statistics course.
+Applicants to the M.A. and M.A./J.D. programs should have taken a minimum of 2 courses in calculus (6 to 10 semester hours) and a statistics course (similar to MATH 526).
 Students with little background in economics may be advised to take ECON 520 Microeconomics and/or ECON 522 Macroeconomics and/or ECON 526 Introduction to Econometrics as preparation for M.A. courses.
 ECON 520, ECON 522, and ECON 526 do not count toward completion of M.A. degree requirements.
+A bachelor's degree in economics is not necessary, but applicants should have knowledge in economics and an adequate background in mathematics as indicated above.
+Please note that the MA program does not require the GRE, but applicants are welcome to send scores if they wish to do so.

 M.A.
 Degree Requirements